matthewjosephtaylor/doc-compiler/content/design/philosophy.md

 # Philosophy

-High-minded ideas for how this thing _should_ work
+High-minded ideas related to this project

 ## Constraints

-- Use the facilities within each source grammar
+- Use the native facilities within each source grammar
   - comments
   - links
   - imports where possible